• Skip to primary navigation

 Dressing

-• 2 medium garlic cloves finely minced
+• 2 medium garlic cloves (finely minced)

-• 1 tbsp fresh ginger finely chopped or grated
+• 1 tbsp fresh ginger (finely chopped or grated)

-• 2 tsp finely chopped shallot
+• 2 tsp finely chopped red onion

 • 1 1/3 tbsp light miso

-• 5 tbsp honey or to taste, use the runny kind
+• 5 tbsp honey (or to taste, use the runny kind)

 • 1 1/3 tbsp tamari

-• 2 tsp toasted sesame oil
+• 1 tsp toasted sesame oil

-• 3/4 cup EV olive oil or more as you see fit
+• 3/4 cup EV olive oil

-• 1 tsp sea salt or to taste
+• 1 tsp sea salt

-• 3/4 tsp finely ground black pepper or to taste
+• 3/4 tsp finely ground black pepper

 Cole Slaw

-• cabbage, red and green shredded
+• cabbage, red and green (shredded)

-• carrots julienned or shredded
+• carrots (julienned or shredded)

 • broccoli florets

-• red pepper thinly sliced
+• red pepper (thinly sliced)

-• snap peas sliced
+• snap peas (sliced)

-• celery thinly sliced
+• celery (thinly sliced)

 • bean sprouts